Pranav131111/Job-Portal-Website/README.md

 # Job-Portal-Website
-A careers website using Pyth0on and Flask
+A careers website using Python and Flask